wangjing0/gitme/README.md

 ## Setup

-Set your Anthropic API key:
+Set Anthropic API key if not already set in your environment:

 ```bash
 export ANTHROPIC_API_KEY="your-api-key-here"